'This is traumatic, terrifying': What you need to know about strangulation

 How can loved ones help strangulation survivors?

-Ramirez said loved ones should talk to strangulation victims and express their concern and tell them they care about them.
+Ramirez said loved ones should talk to strangulation victims, express their concern and tell them they care about them.

 Ramirez said they should explain that this isn’t the victim's fault and provide them with information about strangulation and the agencies that can help.
 She said help shouldn’t be given as a condition of the victim taking a specific action.